MAPPER: History

 CRT RPS was renamed MAPPER in 1975.
-Because of its unofficial status it was a low-budget development, and was built for minimum use of resources.
+Because of its unofficial status, it was a low-budget development, and was built for minimum use of resources.
+Today the entire system, minus user data, is only 25 megabytes.
 It was written in Assembler language.
 Initially it had only limited string manipulation; that has since been corrected.
 A Macro capability was also subsequently added.
-The development of the UNIVAC 1100, and pressure from customers led to a release for more general use in 1979.
+The development of the UNIVAC 1100, as well as pressure from customers, led to a release for more general use in 1979.

-In the mid 1980s Sperry actively marketed MAPPER, including advertising featuring "MAPPER Man", the self-empowered executive end-user.
+In the mid-1980s, Sperry actively marketed MAPPER, including advertising featuring "MAPPER Man", the self-empowered executive end-user.
 In the Scandinavian countries, Sperry had a MAPPER song—"Do it the MAPPER way!"
 (1983)—written and performed by an ABBA-style group.